-Furthermore, only a handful of countries currently have an accounting mechanism for issuing CAs, and it is likely to be 3-4 years before most 'Parisready' national accounting systems are operational.
+Only a handful of countries currently have an accounting mechanism for issuing CAs, and it is likely to be 2-3 years before most 'Paris-ready' national accounting systems are operational.
 It is therefore unlikely that any significant volume of carbon credits backed by CAs will be issued before 2023-24.

-In the longer term, one possible outcome of the new framework for voluntary action best practice is the differentiation between emission reductions without a CA that help the host country achieve its Paris Agreement pledge, and those with a CA which reduce emissions over and above the national pledge.
+In the longer term, one possible outcome of a revised framework for voluntary action best practice is the differentiation between emission reductions without a CA that help the host country achieve its Paris Agreement pledge, and those with a CA which reduce emissions over and above the national pledge.
 Both have equal importance and merit in tackling climate change and companies may choose to act in either, or both, causes.